Oyster reef: Ecosystem services

 The filter feeding behavior of oysters can buffer against environmental degradation caused by human-induced eutrophication of estuary systems.
 Oysters feed on suspended phytoplankton and other organic matter.
 Disruption of the filter feeding by oysters can lead to a decrease in the elimination of organic matter from the water column and increase phytoplankton abundance.
 This in turn may lead to seasonal anoxia, which could increase mortality for other estuary animals, such as fish.

 Oyster reefs can also impact the carbon sequestration and excess nutrient uptake.
 Oyster reefs also stabilize shorelines by promoting sediment deposition and buffering wave energy, thereby allowing other habitats such as sea grass beds and marsh areas to form while simultaneously decreasing erosion of the shoreline.
+Oyster reef habitats have been recognized as green infrastructure for shoreline protection.

 Restoration

 Oyster reef restoration has accelerated in recent decades.
 Oyster reef restoration projects often place the sanitized shells of dead oysters, concrete, or limestone pieces on a soft bottom to encourage oyster spat settlement.
 Restoration of intertidal eastern oyster reefs can match natural densities of oysters and mud crabs, and recover oyster stability in about 6 years.
-Additional benefits to restoring these habitats includes suppressing phytoplankton blooms via increasing filter feeding behavior, increase nutrient sequestration and dentrification rates, increase nekton biomass, and potentially increase commercial fishery value.
+Additional benefits to restoring these habitats includes suppressing phytoplankton blooms via increasing filter feeding behavior, increase nutrient sequestration and denitrification rates, increase nekton biomass, and potentially increase commercial fishery value.
 However, data on previously implemented restoration projects can be difficult to access, hindering future restoration efforts.